Hail Mary: Musical settings

 O Mater Dei, memento mei.
 Amen.

 The much-anthologized "Ave Maria" by Jacques Arcadelt is actually a 19th-century arrangement by Pierre-Louis Dietsch, loosely based on Arcadelt's three part madrigal "Nous voyons que les hommes".

 In the 20th century, Franz Biebl composed Ave Maria (Angelus Domini), actually a setting of the Angelus prayer, in which the Ave Maria is repeated three times, but its second part only once as the climax.

 In Slavonic, the text was also a popular subject for setting to music by Eastern European composers.
-These include Rachmaninov, Stravinsky, Bortniansky, Vavilov (his version often misattributed to Caccini), Mikhail Shukh, Lyudmyla Hodzyumakha and others.
+These include Sergei Rachmaninov, Igor Stravinsky, Bortniansky, Vladimir Vavilov (his version often misattributed to Giulio Caccini), Mikhail Shukh, Lyudmyla Hodzyumakha and others.

 A famous setting for the Orthodox version of the prayer in Church Slavonic (Bogoroditsye Djevo) was composed by Sergei Rachmaninoff in his All-Night Vigil.

 Since Protestant Christianity generally avoids any special veneration of Mary, musical settings of the prayer are sometimes sung to other texts that preserve the word boundaries and syllable stresses.